Our Guide: Types of Refrigerant Used in HVAC

 Get Ahead of the Game with a New System

 Ready to get the most efficient, responsible equipment for your home?
 Then it’s time to consider a new AC!
-Save money by switching over to an air conditioner that runs on R-410A and get better results every time you turn on your air!
+Save money by switching over to an air conditioner that runs on R-410A and get better results every time you turn on your air.
+(You can even improve your air quality while you’re at it!)

 If you want to look at your options or find out what kind of AC is in your home, call Cool Rays AC and schedule a service call with an expert HVAC technician.
 We handle any and all residential systems across Brevard – so call today to beat the summer heatwaves!